baldyga/Akademia_SASS_Finanse1/README.md

 * Sources

 #### Gereral info
-Project portfolio is made on the basic of project design.
+Project is made on the basic of project design.
 It is simple page with form and contact details.

 #### Technologies
 Project is created with:
 * SASS
+* Gird RWD
 * Bootstrap 4.3
 * Gulp
 * Node.js 10.16.3